 Under UIFSA, the designation of CEJ determines which state has the authority to modify an order.
 The state that issued the order has CEJ as long as one of the parties (or the child) lives in the issuing state or until the parties agree in writing for another state to exercise jurisdiction.
 If the individual parties no longer reside in the issuing state, or if they agree in writing for another state to exercise jurisdiction, UIFSA has established a registration for modification.
 Under these circumstances, the party seeking the modification must register the order in the state which has personal jurisdiction over the opposing party.
 The state modifying the order becomes the state with CEJ.
 Either party, the obligor or the obligee, may request a modification.
-UIFSA requires the petitioner to be a nonresident; therefore, jurisdiction over both parties is assured because the tribunal already has jurisdiction before it can be modified.
-In addition, a petition requesting modification must be filed.
+UIFSA requires the petitioner to be a nonresident; therefore, jurisdiction over both parties is assured because the tribunal already has jurisdiction over its state's residents.
+An out-of-state order must be registered specifically for modification before it can be modified.
+In addition, a petition requesting modification must be filed